swyphcosmo/vscode-spellchecker/README.md

 ## Release Notes

+* `v1.2.7`:
+	* Fixed bug introduced by context menu changes when there are no suggested spellings.
 * `v1.2.6`:
 	* Added Spanish dictionary, es_ANY.
 Thanks [jmalarcon](https://github.com/jmalarcon)
 	* Fixed context menu not handling special characters in suggestions (#25)